20 Clever Logos with Hidden Meanings

 2000: The current logo has a subliminal arrow/smile.

-Each version says something about where the company was at in its history and how it saw itself.
-This is what I call an evolution of design!
+Each version says something about where the company was in its history and how it saw itself.
+This is what I call design evolution!

 2. FedEx: The Hidden Arrow of Excellence